beaumontlab/antonie/README.md

 AUTHORS
 =======
 Antonie is developed at the Bertus Beaumontlab of the Bionanoscience Department of Delft University of Technology.
-The lead author is bert hubert.
+The lead author is Bert Hubert.

 For more information, please see: